The Times of India: Paid news

-Anti-competitive behavior
+Anti-competitive behaviour

 There have been claims that TOI would strike deals with advertisers only if they removed their advertisements from other competitor newspapers.
 TOI is also embroiled in an active lawsuit against the Financial Times.
-In 1993, when the Financial Times was preparing to enter the Indian market, Samir Jain, the vice-chairman of B.C.C.L., registered the term "Financial Times" as a trademark of his company and declared it his intellectual property in an attempt to stymie the Financial Times and prevent them from competing with The Economic Times, which is owned by B.C.C.L.
+In 1993, when the Financial Times was preparing to enter the Indian market, Samir Jain, the vice-chairman of BCCL, registered the term "Financial Times" as a trademark of his company and declared it his intellectual property in an attempt to stymie the Financial Times and prevent them from competing with The Economic Times, which is owned by BCCL.

 In 1994, when the Hindustan Times was the top-selling paper in New Delhi, TOI slashed their prices by a third, to one and a half rupees after having built up their ads sales force in preparation for the price drop to make up for the lost circulation revenue.
 By 1998, the Hindustan Times had dropped to second place in Delhi.
 TOI took a similar strategy in Bangalore where they dropped the price to one rupee despite protests from Siddharth Varadarajan, one of the editors of the newspaper at the time, who called the strategy "predatory pricing".